Current CSIRO research

 Cowpeas are an important food for over 200 million people in sub-Saharan Africa.
 The main pest of this crop is the legume pod borer, a moth that lays its eggs on the cowpea flowers.

 When the larvae hatch they damage not only the flowers, but also the young pods and seeds.
 Insecticides are not a practical option to control the pod borer because they are expensive and many small-scale farmers do not have the equipment and expertise to safely use them.

-CSIRO scientists are using gene technology to transfer a gene into the cowpea DNA that will make the plant toxic to pod borers, giving it built-in resistance to this pest.
+CSIRO scientists have used gene technology to transfer a gene into the cowpea DNA that gives the plant built-in resistance to this pest.

 Omega-3 oils in grains

 Omega-3 oils are 'healthy oils' that are vital for human health.
 One of these oils, DHA (Docosa-Hexaenoic Acid) is essential for healthy brain and eye development in infants.